priore/SOAPEngine/README.md

 * Support array, array of structs and dictionary.
 * Support user-defined object.
 Capable of serializing complex data types and array of complex data types, even multi-level embedded structs.
 * Supports ASMX Services and now also the WCF Services.
-* An example is included in source code.
+* An example of service and how to use it is included in source code.

 ## Requirements
 * iOS 5.x, 6.x and last iOS7.